puppetlabs/puppet-instruqt-tracks/pe-501-lab-1-0-configure-continuous-delivery-for-pe/01-configure-cd4pe/assignment.md

     In this lab, you will configure the Continuous Delivery for PE integrations you need to build your pipelines.
 You will:

      - Create a user and a workspace.
-     - Configure integration with Puppet Enterprise.
+     - Configure integration with PE.
      - Configure integration with source control:
         - Integrate PE.
         - Integrate source control.